 In this post, you will learn to disable Remote Desktop Connections Using Intune.
-You can use Remote Desktop to connect to and control your PC from a remote device, When you allow remote connections to your PC, you can use another device to connect to your PC and have access to all of your apps, files, and other resources without going in front of PC.
+You can use Remote Desktop to connect to and control your PC from a remote device.

-To connect to a remote PC, the target computer must be turned on and have a network connection.
+To connect to a remote PC, the target computer must be turned on and network.
 As part of your organization’s security policies, you may not allow users to log on using Remote Desktop Services.
 Intune configuration policies help you lock down Windows devices as per your organization’s security requirements.

 - Turn off Advertising ID Using Intune